 There’s no question reading aloud is good for your kids.
 In fact, research shows kids benefit from being read to as early as birth!
 Lucky for you, Oklahoma City boasts plenty of opportunities for your kids to hear their favorite books in new and exciting settings.
 Here are some storytimes throughout the Oklahoma City metro for kids of all ages.
 For more read-aloud opportunities, see our list of best storytimes in the metro as voted by our readers and our editor’s picks for sensational storytimes.

 (Editor’s note: Due to COVID-19, many of the following events are held virtually or have been canceled.
 Please contact the venue directly to confirm details.
-This list was last updated Sept.
-4, 2020.
-Know of story times not listed here?
-Let us know by emailing email@example.com.)
+This list was last updated Dec.
+1, 2020.
+Know of storytimes not listed here?
+Let us know by emailing firstname.lastname@example.org.)

-FREE Reading Wednesdays at Myriad Gardens (301 W Reno) features a seasonal, nature-themed story time and a small craft to take home.
-Held outside in the Children’s Garden.
+FREE Reading Wednesdays at Myriad Gardens (301 W Reno) features a seasonal, nature-themed storytime and a small craft to take home.
+Held outside in the Children’s Garden or in the Visitor Center.
 Best suited for ages 2-5.
 Wednesdays, 10 a.m.